chrislies/Bike-Parking/README.md

 - Save a spot
 - Report a spot
 - View reports for a spot
-- Navigational and routing to a spot
+- Navigation and routing to a spot
 - Request to add a new spot
 - Request to delete a spot